promptdriven/pdd/README.md

 - timestamp: The date and time of the command execution
 - model: The AI model used for the operation
 - command: The PDD command that was executed
-- cost: The estimated cost of the operation
+- cost: The estimated cost of the operation in USD
 - input_files: A list of input files involved in the operation
 - output_files: A list of output files generated or modified by the operation